edgio-docs/edgio-docs/guides/prefetching.md

 ## Using the XDN for Prefetching Only

-If you have an existing site already in production, it is possible to prefetch from the XDN while still serving the from the existing CDN.
+If you have an existing site already in production, it is possible to prefetch from the XDN while still serving the site from the existing CDN.

 To achieve this: